glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 information requested and take all the actions directed.
 The goal is to produce a PR that is ready-to-go and need only be merged once approved.

-1. Document details about the change and/or link to any existing documents with that information.
+* Document details about the change and/or link to any existing documents with that information.

+  **insert detail here**

-1. Test the change in appropriate development environment
+* Test the change in appropriate development environment

+  **insert any notes about testing here**

-1. List the intended audience for the change.
+* List the intended audience for the change.

+  **insert audience for change**

-1. List the applications that will be affected by this change.
+* List the applications that will be affected by this change.

-1. Provide the date the change is intended to be deployed.
+* Provide the date the change is intended to be deployed.

-1. Notify the appropriate audiences of the change and the timing of deployment.
+* Notify the appropriate audiences of the change and the timing of deployment.

-1. Notify the Helpdesk this deployment and it's timing.
+* Notify the Helpdesk this deployment and it's timing.

-1. List any known security impacts or risks associated with this change.
+* List any known security impacts or risks associated with this change.

-1. If and ONLY if this change cannot be rolled back with a simple 'git revert', document the rollback procedures.
+* If and ONLY if this change cannot be rolled back with a simple 'git revert', document the rollback procedures.

 ## Approver Section